All best sellers

 It is a set of craft cutting tools with various uses in the modeling world.
 They help to manipulate and assemble various parts in a precise way, facilitating the extraction and separation of parts from the matrix, the creation of details in miniatures or diagrams, the removal of burrs and other debris, or the creation of parts needed for the figure.

 Knowing how to use modeling cutting tools correctly is essential to get a good finish on any project you embark on.
-At Green Stuff World we have all the craft cutting tools you need to create miniatures and dioramas, from self-healing craft mats to balsa stripper.
+At Green Stuff World we have all the craft cutting tools you need to create miniatures and dioramas, from self healing cutting mats to balsa stripper.

 It is important to remember that most of these tools for models and other hobbies contain blades or sharp points, so it is necessary to wear protective gear such as gloves and goggles when using them.
 When handling and transporting this type of tool, hold them in safe areas.